searke/searke.github.com/index.md

 ## About the Blog

-I'm using Jekyll and Twitter Bootstrap to make this blog.
-I'ven't done much with web stuff in a long while (except for the minimal amount of wordpress I use when creating documentation).
-So I'm probably not using either of the tools correctly yet.
+I'm using Jekyll as my static site generator and have recently switched from [bootstrap](http://twitter.github.io/bootstrap/) to [pure](http://purecss.io/) for styling.
+I'ven't done much with web stuff in a long while (except for the minimal amount of wordpress I use at work).

 The blog is being hosted on GitHub.
 You can see what I've written in Jekyll on my profile.